aplteam/Tatin/docs/Managing_packages_with_Tatin.md

 This package depends on .NET or .NET Core and on the class `FilesAndDirs` which in turn depends on the namespace script `ALPTreeUtils` but it does not depend on any files, therefore it is an example for a simple version of a package.

-These are the only files you would get if you fetch this package with the Pakkmen client:
+These are the only files you would get if you fetch this package with the Tatin client:

 ```
 apl-package.json